lborg019/alain.xyz/portfolio/blog/the-making-of-alain-xyz/index.md

 ### Making Design Decisions

-There's a *lot of questions* involved in making a website from a architectural perspective, and in the end a lot of it comes down to opinion - *You're asking a lot if you want to understand every little detail down to the bits flipped*, so some decisions will honestly be opinions, but I tried being as unbias as possible:
+There's a *lot of questions* involved in making a website from a architectural perspective, and in the end a lot of it comes down to opinion - *You're asking a lot if you want to understand every little detail down to the bits flipped*, so some decisions will honestly be opinions, but I tried being as unbiased as possible:

 1. [What's your Ideal WebPageTest Score?](https://sites.google.com/a/webpagetest.org/docs/using-webpagetest/quick-start-quide) - [100 ms of latency cost amazon 1% of sales](http://blog.gigaspaces.com/amazon-found-every-100ms-of-latency-cost-them-1-in-sales/), Performance is a big deal!